Ph.D. program Biomedicínské vědy

 - other related issues

 All interviewed candidates are evaluated and receive points.
-The total points are 50.
-In order to successfully pass, it is necessary to get at least 80 points - this means in total from both Rounds.
+The total points for Interview is 50.
+In order to successfully pass, it is necessary to get at least 85 points - this means in total from both Rounds.
 However, passing this threshold does not guarantee admittance - as the number of positions is limited, only candidates with the highest number of points will get the position.

 After the interviews, all candidates are evaluated by admission committee, composed of members of interview committees, supervisors, head of the PhD programme and representatives of the Faculty.